dev-sec/hardening/README.md

 ## Vagrant

 All necessary modules will be automatically fetched by r10k.
-Just make sure the modules directory exist:

-    mkdir -p modules

 To get your box up and running: